j-andrews7/KnowledgeDump/docs/Tutorials/scRNA_mutation_check.md

 ```

 ### Running
 Pretty simple to run.
 Ya just feed in your VCF, the bam, the genome, the barcodes, and an output name.
 Below is a script to submit LSF jobs for a directory containing CellRanger runs.
-I use the raw feature barcodes, as I am doing my own cell calling with alevin-fry counts for my dowstream analyses, so I don't want any of my potential cells filtered out.
+I use the raw feature barcodes, as I am doing my own cell calling with alevin-fry counts for my downstream analyses, so I don't want any of my potential cells filtered out.

 ```bash
 #!/bin/bash